anikomt/ApiTaskQuandoo/README.md

 Other complex test cases can be added:
 -  providing SQL request in input fields;
--  provoding scripts in input fields;
+-  providing scripts in input fields;
 -  providing html tags in input fields;
 -  providing non-standart symbols (such as smiley) in input fields;
 -  providing non-english letters in input fields;